dalibo/pitrery/INSTALL.md

 production server, ensure the date (or other arguments that need it) are properly quoted:

-    $ pitrery -f prod restore -d '2017-10-17 15:04:30 +0200'
+    $ pitrery -f prod restore -d '2019-11-15 11:04:30 +0200'
     INFO: searching backup directory
     INFO: searching for tablespaces information
     INFO:
     INFO: backup directory:
-    INFO:   /var/backups/postgresql/2017.10.17_15.03.50
+    INFO:   /var/backups/postgresql/2019.11.15_10.13.30
     INFO:
     INFO: destinations directories:
-    INFO:   PGDATA -> /var/lib/postgresql/9.6/main
+    INFO:   PGDATA -> /var/lib/postgresql/12/main
     INFO:
     INFO: recovery configuration:
     INFO:   target owner of the restored files: postgres
-    INFO:   restore_command = 'restore_xlog -C /usr/local/etc/pitrery/prod.conf %f %p'
+    INFO:   restore_command = 'restore_wal -C /usr/local/etc/pitrery/prod.conf %f %p'
-    INFO:   recovery_target_time = '2017-10-17 15:04:30 +0200'
+    INFO:   recovery_target_time = '2019-11-15 11:04:30 +0200'
     INFO:
-    INFO: creating /var/lib/postgresql/9.6/main with permission 0700
+    INFO: creating /var/lib/postgresql/12/main with permission 0700
-    INFO: extracting PGDATA to /var/lib/postgresql/9.6/main
+    INFO: extracting PGDATA to /var/lib/postgresql/12/main
     INFO: extraction of PGDATA successful
-    INFO: restoring configuration files to /var/lib/postgresql/9.6/main/restored_config_files
+    INFO: restoring configuration files to /var/lib/postgresql/12/main/restored_config_files
-    INFO: preparing pg_xlog directory
+    INFO: preparing pg_wal directory
     INFO: preparing recovery.conf file
     INFO: done
     INFO:
     INFO: saved configuration files have been restored to:
-    INFO:   /var/lib/postgresql/9.6/main/restored_config_files
+    INFO:   /var/lib/postgresql/12/main/restored_config_files
     INFO:
     INFO: please check directories and recovery.conf before starting the cluster
     INFO: and do not forget to update the configuration of pitrery if needed
     INFO:

-The restore script finds that the backup to be restored is located in `/var/backups/postgresql/2017.10.17_15.03.50` on our backup server.
-It then extracts everything, including the tablespaces if some exists and prepares the `recovery.conf` at the root of `$PGDATA`.
-The script asks the user to check everything before starting the PostgreSQL cluster:
+The restore script finds that the backup to be restored is located in `/var/backups/postgresql/2019.11.15_10.13.30` on our backup server.
+It then extracts everything, including the tablespaces if some exists and create the signal file at the root of `$PGDATA`.
+It adds the configuration keys in the `postgresql.conf` file located either in `$PGDATA` or in the restored config files folder.
+The script asks the user to check everything before starting the PostgreSQL cluster: this behaviour is intentional, it allows the user to modify parameters of PostgreSQL or change how the recovery is configured in `postgresql.conf`.

-This behaviour is intentional, it allows the user to modify parameters of PostgreSQL or change how the recovery is configured in `recovery.conf`.
+In version 11 and less, there is no signal file created and the configuration keys are stored in the file `recovery.conf` t the root of `$PGDATA`.

 When everything is fine, the PostgreSQL can be started, it will apply the archived WAL files until the target date is reached or until all